When will international travel return? A country-by-country guide to coronavirus recovery

-Coronavirus has us all frozen in place and dreaming of when we can start booking again.
-We’ve been doing a lot of stories at The Points Guy about our dream trips, and when we can realistically book those trips.
+Coronavirus has us frozen in place for the most part and dreaming of when we can start booking travel again.
+In the meantime, we’ve been doing a lot of stories at The Points Guy about what those dream trips look like.

-Canada remains in lockdown, and the border between the United States and Canada is closed through at least 21 September.
-Canada is allowing most province-to-province travel, but Americans are not welcome.
+Canada eased some lockdown measures, but the border between the United States and Canada is closed through at least 21 November.

 U.S. Congress members have sent a letter to both countries to push them to open the border immediately.
-Canadian specialists have stated that the border should remain closed until next year as the U.S faces a resurgence in cases.
+Canadian specialists have said the border should remain closed until next year as the U.S faces the continued spread of coronavirus.

 Like many other nations, Canada requires all visitors to undergo a mandatory 14-day quarantine upon arrival.
 It’s unclear when that might be lifted.

 Mexico began a slow regional opening on 29 June, and many coronavirus restrictions have been lifted.

 Mexico is one of the few countries that flung open its doors to Americans.
 At first, it was just beach destinations like Cancun, but now even Mexico City is welcoming back Americans.